Written by Claire O'Brien

 A recent white paper published by University of Phoenix (UOPX) noted that more than 50% of registered nurses (RNs) experienced worsening physical and mental health related to their pandemic workloads.

 The situation is serious, but if your heart set on a nursing career path, don’t give up that dream just yet.
-Indeed, nursing remains an incredible career choice in spite of the challenges and especially for those who want to make a difference in people’s lives.
+Indeed, nursing remains a rewarding career choice in spite of the challenges and especially for those who want to make a difference in people’s lives.

 Nursing isn’t for everyone, but it may be for you.
 Here’s why.